-The Following are precautions that were put in placefor our Summer 2020 sessions.
-These precautions were derived from guidance from the CDC, NC Department of Health and Human Services, and the American Camp Association, and were crucial to allowing Camp Henry to operate this past summer with no incident of COVID-19 transmission.
+The Following are precautions that are put in place for our Summer 2021 sessions.
+These precautions were derived from guidance from the CDC, NC Department of Health and Human Services, and the American Camp Association.

-- Campers are screened at drop off and each morning prior to leaving their cabins.
+- Campers will be symptom screened at drop off and each morning prior to leaving their cabins.

-- Parent drop off at registration is limited to the parking lot and registration stations.
+- Parent drop off at registration is limited to the outdoor area between the Dining Hall and Celebration Hall.
+Families will be spaced out between registration stations.
 Parents are not permitted in the cabins.

 - Dining hall tables will be spread out with fewer chairs per table.
 All Dining hall windows will be open to allow increased airflow.

 - Face coverings will be worn when in line for food, in vehicles, and indoors when distancing and open airflow is impossible.

 - All areas used for programming, sleeping, and food service are to be cleaned with a CDC approved disinfectant each day.

 - Campers will be kept in cohorts of cabin groups when required.
 There will be times that cohorts will interact.

 - Campers and staff are required to wash hands frequently during the day.